sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 17.x.x version of this Chart to 18.x.x

+If Kafka is complaining about unknown or missing topic, please connect to kafka-0 and run

+`/opt/bitnami/kafka/bin/kafka-topics.sh --create --topic ingest-replay-recordings --bootstrap-server localhost:9092`

 ## Upgrading from 16.x.x version of this Chart to 17.x.x

 Sentry version from 22.10.0 onwards should be using chart 17.x.x